cfchef/tonyjunkes.com/content/post/2017-08-22-working-with-fw1-and-qb.md

 ## What's Next?

 That was just a few examples to scratch the surface of what QB is capable of.
-There currently is no in-depth documentation that I know of but you can refer to the [GitHub repository README](https://github.com/elpete/qb/blob/development/README.md) for more examples.
+You can refer to the [Official QB Docs](https://github.com/elpete/qb-docs) for more examples.
 You can always glance through the source code to see what has been implemented as well.

 Kudos to Eric Peterson for creating such a cool library.